AlexeiTipenko/PersonalityTypeTextClassification/README.txt

 Instructions on how to run:

-1) Unzip contents of “code.zip”
-2) Upload “ResearchProj.ipynb” into google colab
+1) Upload “ResearchProj.ipynb” into google colab
-3) Upload the "mbti_1.csv" data file to the same directory (this may take a minute or two)
+2) Upload the "mbti_1.csv" data file to the same directory (this may take a minute or two)
-4) Uncomment the following lines at the end of the imports section in order to install the proper text cleaning packages used by the nltk library:
+3) Uncomment the following lines at the end of the imports section in order to install the proper text cleaning packages used by the nltk library:

 		#nltk.download('punkt')
 		#nltk.download('stopwords')
 		#nltk.download('wordnet')

-	You can comment that back after running them once...
+	You can comment them back after running the program once.

 4) Click the “Runtime” tab at the top header
 5) Click “Run All” to execute all the code (1-2 mins to execute)